-Middle school begins drop off at 8:00 am; high school drop off begins at 8:20 am.
-Please stay to the left.
+Drop off begins at 7:30 am; elementary - middle school begins at 8:00 am and high school begins at 8:30 am.
+Please slow down and stay to the left.
+Follow the guidance of staff members that are directing traffic.
 The drop-off procedure will be structured as follows: